Working with the Arranger

 Tip

-Alternatively, if you are preparing a track for performing live, you will probably want to switch back and forth between different Scenes in Ideas view during your performance.
+Alternatively, if you are preparing a track for performing live, you might prefer to switch back and forth between different Scenes in Ideas view during your performance.

-This may also be necessary if you are composing a studio track in your host sequencer and want to control which Scenes or Sections the Maschine plug-in has to play.
+This may also be necessary if you are composing a studio track in your DAW and want to control which Scenes or Sections the Maschine plug-in has to play.
 This is where the Maschine tools described in the following sections come in handy.

-You can use the timeline above the Scene headers in the Song view to set the playback to the desired position.
+You can use the timeline above the Sections headers in the Song view to set the playback to the desired position.

 In the timeline and across the entire height of the Song view, the playhead (a white vertical line) indicates the current play position in your Project.